 A six-speed gearbox is standard.
 The automatic is also smooth to shift and has no adverse effect on efficiency.
 As you venture up the range, you’ll bump into the four-wheel drive version, which will suit those who regularly tow or drive off-road.

 The way the X2 drives is a true highlight.

 The X2 is fairly conventional inside - and all the better for it.
 If you’re lucky enough to be driving one, you’ll see the instrument binnacle with a few dials and a small information display.
-The centre console houses the climate controls and the large central touchscreen, through which you control all the infotainment functions using either the screen itself, or the iDrive control wheel and buttons.
+The centre console houses the climate controls and the large central touchscreen, through which you control all the infotainment functions using either the screen itself or the iDrive control wheel and buttons.

-All versions have plenty of adjustment for the seats and steering wheel.
+All versions have plenty of adjustments for the seats and steering wheel.
 Your bum will love the front seats, which are wonderfully supportive on all level of car.
 Of course, these become even more body-hugging when you go for the sportier M Sport trim levels.